agam778/Agam-Calculator/README.md

 # Microsoft Smart Defender (Run Anyway)

 After your file is downloaded, click on "Agam's Calculator Setup.exe" file.
 You will get a Microsoft Smart Defender screen.
 Click 'More Information' and then 'Run Anyway'.
 (I am reminding you again that this is not a virus.)

+# Setup

+Just click Yes in UAC Prompt.
+Do the setup with your choice and when it's done, You'll will see that the program will appear in Start menu.